I Need A New Butt / I Need A New Bum

 And the follow-up by Dawn McMillan called ‘I Broke My Butt’!

-Nice books about poo, bottoms and farts that kids will LOVE!
+Nice books about poo, bottoms and farts – don’t ask us why, but we think that your kids will really, really LOVE them!

 - ‘The Story of the Mole Who Knew it Was None of His Business’.
 By Werner Holzwarth.
 First published in 1989, this is a fun classic!
 Which animal has pooped on this little moles head? – He sets out to get revenge.